 The life span of SSD is very long and it will be there forever once you buy it.
 Plus, it will never get corrupted, so you should not worry about data loss at all.
 Though the predicted life span of HDD is only five years, also it is not resistant to drop.
 The biggest problem in HDD is data loss.
 So, after multiple overwriting the disk gets older and it may get corrupted.
 In this way you may lose all your data, hence you should use HDD with great care.
 So, SSD vs HDD lifespan, SSD is better.

 The price of SSDs is very high, as they contain very costly silicon chips.
 On the other hand, the mechanism of HDD is budget-friendly, thus the overall price is very low compared to SSD.

 Those laptops which come with SSD are the best laptops and their performance is remarkable.
 They are very fast and give you the next-level experience of gaming and multitasking.

 HDD needs more power due to moving parts, so it is not good for portable laptops.
-Yet, HDD is popular choice for users with limited budget.
+Yet, HDD is a popular choice for users with a limited budget.
 Also, some users give more importance to huge storage space instead of speed.
 In addition, people who opt for HDD do not care about portability or if their data got corrupted.